Ritegear/.github/profile/README.md

 ---

-**Ritegear** is a solo development project focused on building small, polished systems for complex little worlds.

-I create tools that combine game design, automation, atmosphere and practical software: Discord bots, game integrations, apps, prototypes and strange interactive mechanisms.
+**Ritgear** is my solo development space for games, bots, integrations, and practical apps.

+I build gameplay prototypes, Discord community tools, game-related systems, and small products with clear UX and a strong atmosphere.

-## Focus
+## Current focus

-- games and experimental mechanics;
+- gameplay systems and experimental prototypes
-- Discord bots and community systems;
+- Discord bots and automation
-- game mods and integrations;
+- game tools, mods, and integrations
-- personal tools and apps;
-- atmospheric interfaces and structured digital ritual.
+- mobile and desktop apps